-COLESHILL, All Saints (SU 236 938) (September 2011)
+COLESHILL, All Saints (SU 236 938),

-(Bedrock: Upper Jurassic, Osmington Oolite Series)
+(Bedrock: Upper Jurassic, Osmington Oolite Series.)

-The building consists of a chancel, nave with N. aisle, and W. tower, with the addition of a steeply-pitched, two-storeyed and deeply projecting S. porch, adjoined to the east by a very low-pitched S. chapel.
+This is a proud little church, standing on an eminence a few hundred yards from the county border, and although it has undergone substantial restoration externally and its appearance is marred by the very low pitch of the nave, chancel and chapel roofs, there is nevertheless still much of interest here, the majority of it inside.
+The building consists of a chancel, nave with N. aisle, and W. tower, with the addition of a steeply-pitched, two-storeyed and deeply projecting S. porch, adjoined to the east by the S. chapel.
 The tower rises in three diagonally-buttressed stages to battlements and crocketed pinnacles at the corners and mid-points of the walls, and a semi-octagonal stair turret at the east end of the S. wall reaches two-thirds of the way up the second stage to terminate in a deep parapet.
-Between the turret and the porch, a distance of about 12' (almost 4 m.), a shallow lean-to projection houses a gallery passage within, giving access to the upper storey of the porch (which is itself also a gallery) from internal and external doors in the extreme western end of the nave S. wall - an arrangement which in its present form, appears to owe most to the building’s Victorian restoration.
-Windows in all parts of the church, though disparate in style, seem largely to have been renewed, but the narrow, ogee-pointed lights in the porch, probably witness the second quarter of the fourteenth century, and the enormous, ugly quatrefoil lighting the chancel from the east - set internally beneath a round arch supported on circular shafts and which is blatantly not mediaeval and not persuasively Victorian either – is actually an eighteenth century, “Gothick” inspiration, better suited to Strawberry Hill or other similar confections.
+Between the turret and the porch, a distance of about 12' (almost 4 m.), a shallow lean-to projection houses a gallery passage within, giving access to the upper storey of the porch (which, itself, also forms a gallery) - an arrangement which in its present form, appears to owe most to the building’s Victorian restoration.
+Windows in all parts of the church, though disparate in style, seem largely to have been renewed, but the narrow, ogee-pointed lights in the porch, probably witness the second quarter of the fourteenth century, and the enormous, ugly quatrefoil lighting the chancel from the east is an eighteenth century, 'Gothick” inspiration, better suited to Strawberry Hill or other similar confections.
 (Notes in the church date it to 1788.)
 The tower bell-openings are two-light with straightened reticulation units in their heads, which in East Anglia at least, would usually indicate the late fourteenth century; the W. doorway has a wave moulding around the arch, and the three-light W. window has supermullioned tracery with strong mullions.
 The parapet of pierced quatrefoils above the N. aisle, is probably fifteenth century work.

 Church furnishings include the cambered, circular font on a narrow stem, which may be contemporary with the N. arcade, and a not particularly distinguished collection of Georgian box pews that fill the chapel in is entirety.
 The church is more notable for monuments, however, reflecting its one-time status as the estate church of Coleshill House (destroyed by fire in 1952).
 Of these, the oldest (right), set against the sanctuary S. wall, features two clumsy effigies depicting Sir Henry Pratt (d.
 1647) above, who leans uncomfortably on his left shoulder, and of his wife, below, lying still and very dead.
 The N. wall of the sanctuary is filled from floor to ceiling by a massive, triple-arched structure (left and below right), supported on slender octagonal columns, which is as crisp today as when it was made.
 This commemorates Mark Stewart Pleydell (d.
 1768) and his wife, who predeceased him by twenty-one years.
-All three arches are crocketed, cusped and ogee-pointed, with the much wider central arch being double-cusped (trefoil-cusping in septfoil-cusping), but the real interest of the piece lies unquestionably in its composition, as it is made of artificial Coade stone.
+All three arches are crocketed, cusped and ogee-pointed, with the much wider central arch being double-cusped (trefoil-cusping inside septfoil-cusping!), but the real interest of the piece lies unquestionably in its composition, as it is made of artificial Coade stone.
 Even so, more important than either of these monuments is another, a little further west, against the S. wall of the chancel, for this is signed by the great Michael Rysbrack (1694 – 1770), some of whose characteristic mannerisms it displays.
 (See the photograph below left.)
-Harriot Bouverie is commemorated here, who died in childbirth in 1751 at the appallingly young age of twenty-six.
+This commemorates Harriot Bouverie here, who died in childbirth in 1751 at the appallingly young age of twenty-six.
 A cartouche at the top looks out over two chubby putti who hold a medallion carved with the faces of the deceased and her grieving husband in bas-relief, and the inscription below reads: